 There are a few little stores and restaurants on the road around Omshanty where you can grab dinner or a couple beers.
 To get into town, you can catch a bus that runs routinely to and from Leticia.

-Omshanty also offered several tours deeper into the jungle to visit indigenous communities, and whether through them or someone else, one of these tours would be another option for accommodations.
-These will take you to indigenous communities in the jungle and provide you with accommodations, and there are options ranging from a few days to a full week.
+Omshanty also offered several tours deeper into the jungle to visit indigenous communities.
+Whether through them or someone else, one of these tours would be another option for accommodations.
+These will take you to indigenous communities in the jungle and provide you with accommodations.
+There are options ranging from a few days to a full week.
 If I were to ever go back, this is what I would want to do!

 In town there are a number of restaurants and cafes, all with pretty standard fare at reasonable prices.
 Most of them are centered around the main plaza or the streets running in or out of it.
 There are a few little bars by the main plaza as well where you can grab a drink.